brianjp93/lolsite/README.md

 # Copyright

 I intend to make the code for this project public.
 In the case that I do, I am not allowing copying of this code but hope that those interested can learn something from seeing it.
 I also hope that I might get people to make contributions.
 We'll see how it goes.
 I am intentionally not including a license.
-I do not wish for other's to copy this work.
+I do not wish for others to copy this work.